SHELBY

 Making a dataset: How much do states value therapy?

-I wanted to know how much each state was paying providers for therapy, so I compiled a dataset and mapped the results.
-I then compared each state's rate to its cost of living score to find disparities.
+I wanted to know how much each state was paying providers for therapy, so I compiled a dataset of Medicaid reimbursement rates by combing through each state's provider fee schedule.
+I mapped the results and then compared each state's rate to its cost of living score to find disparities.

 View the story →